 A general insurance company's liabilities contain an additional uncertainty factor; both, the timing and the amount of the liability are uncertain imposing additional liquidity requirements.
 A high level of internal cash generation enables an insurer to meet its need for cash without sale of its investments.
 The primary source of liquidity is the operating cash flows, while liquidation of the investment portfolio is considered to be a secondary source, necessitated only in the event of extraordinary claims.
 VIS forms an opinion about the health of the invested asset portfolio in terms of liquidity, impairment if any, concentration of exposure and returns.
 Quality and liquidity of an insurer's investment portfolio is assessed to determine the level of coverage against its insurance related liabilities.
-The solvency margin is also used to assess coverage against obligations.
 Another key component of this analysis is the solvency margin; regulations have specified guidelines for the admissibility of assets to determine the solvency margin of a company.
 The solvency ratio is a key metric used to measure the insurer's ability to meet its contractual obligations and it indicates whether a company's cash flow is sufficient to meet its liabilities.